ceford/cefjdemos-data-jdm-developer-en/articles/coding-examples/using-bootstrap-components-in-joomla-4.md

 The steps involved:

-- Download, install and enable this plugin: [](https://github.com/ceford/j4xdemos-plg-bscompos/raw/master/plg_j4xdemos_bscompos.zip)
+- Download, install and enable this [plugin](https://github.com/ceford/j4xdemos-plg-bscompos/raw/master/plg_j4xdemos_bscompos.zip)
 - In the article add the text that the plugin acts on, for example {bscompos modal carousel} will trigger loading of the JavaScript necessary to support a modal dialog and a carousel.
 The plugin removes the trigger text and enclosing (now) empty tags.
 - Include the Bootstrap Component HTML code directly in the article or in a module included in the article.
 There is example HTML code below for a simple Modal and a Modal containing a Carousel.
 Note that this will not work if the HTML code is in a module in a template location.
 - This will also work for a standard Custom module if the Prepare Content Option is set to Yes.